 7358 Rupees for Highly skilled

-Again the result here is similar to that of the workers in Bangalore from the report above:
+Again the result here is similar to that of the workers in Bangalore from this report.

 India 283 USD (£219) per month, which is 4 times the minimum wage.